 We must change in order to go through college successfully.
 We must change in order to acquire and maintain new job opportunities every time we seek them.

 I know someone that graduated with a degree in Commerce several years ago.
-I’m addicted to computers so most of the time when I talked about computer related topics… that person easily got bored and would insist we changed the subject.
+I’m addicted to computers so most of the time when I talked about computer-related topics… that person easily got bored and would insist we change the subject.